kosborn/p2p-adb/README.md

 Most of the scripts should be doable by both PC and an Android phone.

+__Note:__ This was designed for sh (not bash/dash/ksh/etc).
+I can't guarentee functionality will work across the shells.

 Android requires:
  * An install has/supports adb (I don't believe stock comes with adb, otherwise you could probably add it)
  * An install that supports USB host mode